jactor-rises/build-matcher/README.md

 version | java version | description
 ---|---|---
-v2.1.0 | 1.8 | release v2.1.0: matching with the MatchBuilder contains a match numbering
-v2.0.1 | 1.8 | release v2.0.1 minor. removed use of deprecated code
+v2.2 | 1.8 | stack trace element of match failure is displayed in error message v2.1.0 | 1.8 | matching with the MatchBuilder contains a match numbering v2.0.1 | 1.8 | removed use of deprecated code
-v2.0 | 1.8 | release v2.0: the project has an apache v 2.0 license to satisfy open source projects deployed on maven central v1.2.4 | 1.8 | release v1.2.4: minor, method LambdaBuildMatcher.verify can also be used without LabelMatcher as long as "label" (String) is provided and removed dependency of apache.lang... v1.2.3 | 1.8 | release v1.2.3: minor, method LambdaBuildMatcher.build has been deprecated.
+v2.0 | 1.8 | the project has an apache v 2.0 license to satisfy open source projects deployed on maven central v1.2.4 | 1.8 | method LambdaBuildMatcher.verify can also be used without LabelMatcher as long as "label" (String) is provided and removed dependency of apache.lang... v1.2.3 | 1.8 | method LambdaBuildMatcher.build has been deprecated.
 Use LambdaBuildMatcher.verify
-v1.2.2 | 1.8 | release v1.2.2: minor, EqualsMatcher and HashCodeMatcher uses a LambdaBuildMatcher + bug fix
+v1.2.2 | 1.8 | EqualsMatcher and HashCodeMatcher uses a LambdaBuildMatcher + bug fix
 v1.2.1 | 1.8 | the abstract method `matches` on `TypeSafeBuildMatcher` may throw any `Exception` v1.2 | 1.8 | introduced `LambdaBuildMatcher` in order to use `TypeSafeBuildMatcher` as lambda expression without having to initialize a new anonymous class v1.1 | 1.8 | converted `ToStringEditor` to a functional interface to be used with lambda expression